5 Questions to Ask Before Beginning Mobile App Development

 If based on the people dimension you’ve decided to explore a cross-platform mobile development or low-code development solution, the next thing to consider is what type of platform you’re looking for.
-Do you care about convenience and speed most of all?
+Before you begin developing your mobile app, ask yourself these questions: Do you care about convenience and speed most of all?
 What about flexibility and control?
 Your answer to these questions will help you decide whether you should build within a single platform or an open ecosystem.

 Think of it as a “walled garden”.
 Everything you need is contained within the platform, and controlled and licensed by the vendor.
 This is a big selling point if you don’t want to think about how all the pieces fit together.
 It also helps to get a new project off the ground in a relatively short time, since everything you need is right there.
 Plus, as noted above, low-code solutions like Mendix and Outsystems offer a layer of abstraction that allows non-developers, even people in the business, to participate in app creation.
 This can be a big selling point if you’re looking to address a large backlog of simple, CRUD (Create, Read, Update, Delete) apps.
 On the other hand, you are generally beholden to the vendors for the lifetime of your app.
 Plus, the closed platform approach often limits the flexibility and control of your development teams, in terms of which tools they can use, and which services they can integrate with.

-Contrasted with the all-in-one approach are the open ecosystems and platforms like React Native, Xamarin, and Ionic.
+Contrasted with the all-in-one approach to mobile app development are the open ecosystems and platforms like React Native, Xamarin, and Ionic.